-As a traveling family, some of the things we’re constantly thinking about staying healthy, staying safe, and practicing fit travel.
+As a traveling family, some of the things we’re constantly thinking about staying healthy, staying safe, and travel fitness.
 Our concerns extend beyond our own safety and health when we are out and about, but also in the places we choose to stay.
 We recently had a carbon monoxide scare.
 And had it not been for our travel carbon monoxide detector, it might have turned into something more serious.

 When you travel, there are so many things that could go wrong.
 But rather than worry about it and avoid travel altogether, I choose instead to be prepared.
 In the case of potential carbon monoxide poisoning, our primary form of prevention comes in the form of a travel carbon monoxide detector.